Biswa96/initrdg/README.md

 * Run your preferred GNU/Linux distribution in WSL2.

-* Execute `wsl.exe -d system` to run the newly registered "system" distribution.
+* Execute `wsl.exe -d system -u root` to run the newly registered "system" distribution with root user.

 * Run the following commands in both your running distribution and "system" distribution as well.
 This step may not required in future, just thoughts.